Ezekwemdesmond/NHS-Antidepressant-Prescribing-Analysis/README.md

 6.  **Visualization:** Various plots (line charts, bar charts) and tables were generated to visually represent trends and insights.
 7.  **Interpretation:** Findings were interpreted in the context of known healthcare policies, market dynamics (e.g., genericisation), and public health trends.

-The analysis period spans from January 2021 to March 2025.
+The analysis period spans from January 2021 to April 2025.
 It is important to note that data for 2025 represents a partial year (Q1 only).

 ## 4\.
 Key Findings & Insights